 February was the first full month I was in New York.
 The apartment I found on AirBNB was in Brooklyn and my school was in Queens.
 Initially, I didn’t realized how difficult it was to get between the two, but later I would realize it is one of the worst commutes in the city.
 From the day I arrived, I bussed to Queens college everyday to sort out my class registration and student enrollment.
 Coincidentally and fortunately, I was able to enroll in classes that took place only on the weekends.
 As a result, I would have the whole week open to working a regular job.

 I got settled with work as soon as possible.
 I started looking for full-time jobs through recruiters and quickly found myself contract over Craigslist.
-Ironically, I worked with the city of Anaheim and Oceanside, which were both from the county I had left in San Francisco.
+Ironically, I worked with the city of Anaheim and Oceanside, which were both from the county I had left in California.
 I also started contracts in the local area with Metamorphis Day Spa.

 I flex back and forth to California a few times during February.
 For one, I spoke at the Soka Education Conference.
 The process for writing a paper was excruciating and significantly delayed.
 Having been able to present will be one of my golden memories.
 In the midst of getting settled in New York and having returned back to the US, I was able to synthesize a presentation on educational technologies and distributed classrooms.